 In regular UV air sanitizers, air goes past the UV lamps at high speed, not allowing enough time under the UV rays to get an adequate UV killing dose.
 The patented photolytic chamber contains several hundred tubular units, which are made from a unique material which allows UV rays to pass, but not germs.

 Simple UV lamps will not kill all the germs unless exposure time is boosted.
 The extended germs capture time increases UV kill power up to 100X over UV alone.

-This design, which is used in critical hospital disinfection systems, is the ONLY technology directly tested against airborne SARS CoV-2 virus, as well as bacteria, spores, and other viruses.
+This design, which is used in critical hospital disinfection system eliminating bacteria, spores, and other viruses.